zestia/ember-auto-focus/README.md

 #### `disabled`

 Optional.
-Turns off auto focusing.
-This same behaviour can now also be achieved with a conditional modifier.
+This _named_ argument turns off auto focusing.
+Note that this behaviour can now also be achieved with a conditional modifier (this wasn't always the case).

 ## Notes